 Details

 This investigation integrated corporate intelligence and OSINT to map the ownership chain from Rostec to KBM Kolomna, identifying key beneficial owners and leadership.
 By cross-referencing public registries with official filings, the analysis performed a systematic sanctions assessment to pinpoint entities and individuals currently bypassing coverage.
-Additionally, geolocation and facility mapping were used to characterize manufacturing capacity and verify the physical footprint of the production network.
+Additionally, geolocation and facility mapping were used to characterise manufacturing capacity and verify the physical footprint of the production network.

 Corporate Architecture and Ownership

-1. The investigation successfully documented the complete corporate structureof KBM Kolomna.
+1. The investigation successfully documented the complete corporate structure of KBM Kolomna.

 2. The ownership chain was traced from the Rostec subsidiary architecture directly down to the operational entity level.